-Commonly aged between 45 to 54, the sandwich generation often provides financial assistance and physical care for their parents – but they also have children to look after.
-Increasingly this includes young adults still living at home and in need of financial support to kickstart their futures.
+Commonly aged between 45 to 641, the sandwich generation often provides financial assistance and physical care for their parents – but they also have children to look after.
 These additional responsibilities can be both costly and reduce your ability to take on paid work, making it harder to save long-term.

 If you’re part of the sandwich generation, your financial planning might look different from older generations who, at your age, likely had fewer expenses and more to save for retirement.
-But you’re not alone.
-It’s estimated that two-thirds of people in the UK will care for a loved one at some point in time, and half of all people will provide care before they turn 50.2
+But it’s important to know that you’re not alone.

 Here are some considerations to help you become financially resilient when you’re not just taking care of yourself, but others too.